 The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the 1st Battalion began to wend its way back up to the front lines.
+It was not to be until November 15 that the 1st Battalion began to wend its way back up to the front lines, by which time, as recorded in an earlier paragraph, Second Lieutenant Smith had returned from his duties in Newfoundland and reported back to the Newfoundland unit.

-There it continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.
+Once back in the forward area, the 1st Battalion continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.

-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-It was on January 11 that the Newfoundland Battalion was ordered out of Corps Reserve and its lodgings at Camps en Amienois from where it would make its way on foot to the community of Airaines.
-From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.
+It was not to be until January 11 of the New Year, 1917, that the Newfoundland Battalion was to be ordered out of Corps Reserve and its lodgings at Camps en Amienois from where it would make its way on foot to the community of Airaines.

+From the local railway station it was to entrain for the small town of Corbie where it had thereupon taken over those billets which it had already occupied for a short period only two months before.